 THE 237 - Advanced Workshop for New Play Development (4 Cr.)
 Building on the fundamental skills developed in THE 232, this course offers playwriting students the opportunity to continue their exploration of script analysis, play construction, and the development of the elements of drama at an advanced level.
 Building on the skills developed in THE 231, it also gives advanced directors the chance to work specifically on the challenge of directing new works in collaboration with the playwright.
 It is also an opportunity for students to gain insight into the dramaturgical process.
 Course includes studio staging of practice scenes and the development of a one act or full-length play for public performance.
 Prerequisite: THE 231 and/or THE 232 .
 Spring semester.
 Eng.

 THE 239 - Writing for the Musical Stage (4 Cr.)
 A comprehensive course on the collaboration between the playwright and the composer.
 After studying some historical collaborations that have succeeded to bring great works to the musical stage, students will be formed into writing/composing teams to develop original works for the stage.
 Course culminates in a simple staging of the developed pieces.
 Prerequisite: THE 232, MUS 229, or permission of the instructor.
-Fall.
+Fall semester.
 Eng.

-THE 240 - Imaginative Thinking: Design for Performance (4 Cr.)
+THE 250 - Imaginative Thinking: Design for Performance (4 Cr.)
 Students will develop design concepts by rigorously practicing play script analysis, research, and creative experimentation.
 Students will articulate design concepts verbally through concept presentations, and visually through drafted renderings, model making, etc. Course topic will rotate between stage design, lighting design, costume design and other design areas.
 May be taken up to two times with change of topic.
 Prerequisite: THE 140 and 140L or permission of the instructor after portfolio review.
-Fall semester.
+Fall semester, repeated spring semester.
 Campbell.

 THE 255 - Methods and Approaches to Theatre Research (4 Cr.)
 All areas of theatre require strong research skills, whether from the perspective of the actor researching a role, or the designer studying an historical period, or the dramaturge uncovering the meaning in a dramatic text.
 Students in this course learn how to do effective research for the theatre: finding credible and useful sources, approaching research whether for scholarly or artistic production, uses of textual and non-textual materials, and the application of research for aesthetic purposes.
 Required of majors and minors; open to non-majors and non-minors.
 Spring semester.
 Free.